vizaav/PyGaming/ReadMe.md

 # Brajanek Defence

-Brajanek Defence is a simple developed using the Pygame library.
+Brajanek Defence is a simple game developed using the Pygame library.
 The game features a character named Brajanek that can be controlled using keyboard inputs to move in different directions.
-Avoiding obstacles, he has to shoot towards his enemies.
+While avoiding obstacles, he has to shoot towards his enemies, a feral cats.
+Bring them down and survive the attack!

 ![Brajanek Defence](assets/brajanek.jpg)